7RU7H/CTFs/TryHackMe/Markdown/Squid-Game/Squid-Game-Help-Thorough.md

 - https://github.com/PaperMtn
 - Lena Rain is an awesome Composer - hackmud soundtrack hit very nicely at points
 - oletoolage
+- vmonkey can just solve all your problems
 - some vba
 - Forensics and a reminder of why Columbo is the best Beyond Root: